Bock (Luxembourg): History

-Over the centuries, Siegfried's fortified castle on the Bock was considerably enlarged and protected with additional walls and defences.
-In 987, the castle chapel was built at the nearby Fish Market.
-Today's St Michael's Church stands on the same site.
+Over the centuries, the castle on the Bock was enlarged considerably and additional walls and defences were erected.
+In 987, the castle chapel was built at the nearby Fish Market, in the location where St Michael's Church stands today.
 Under Conrad I, the castle became the residence of the Counts of Luxembourg.
-It was damaged, destroyed, captured and rebuilt on several occasions as the Burgundians (1473), the Habsburgs (1477), and the Spaniards (1555) attacked and took the fortress.
+It was damaged, destroyed, captured and rebuilt by the Burgundians in 1473, the Habsburgs in 1477, and the Spaniards in 1555.

-As time passed, the fortifications needed to be adapted to new methods of war based on increasingly strong firepower.
-During the 1640s under the Spaniards, the Swiss engineer Isaac von Treybach significantly reworked the defences.
-The Bock was also strengthened with three forts, the Large Bock, Middle Bock and Small Bock (from west to east), separated from each other by cuts in the rock and linked by bridges.
+As time passed, the fortifications needed to be adapted to the technological advances in warfare, especially the increasingly stronger firepower.
+Under the Spaniards in the 1640s, the Swiss engineer Isaac von Treybach significantly reworked the defences.
+The Bock was also strengthened with three fortresses: the Large Bock, Middle Bock and Small Bock (from west to east), separated from each other by cuts in the rock and linked by bridges.
 As a result, little remained of the medieval castle.

-A little later in 1684, on behalf of Louis XIV, Vauban succeeded in capturing the city of Luxembourg during a month-long siege under which the Bock fortifications were completely flattened.
-Thereafter Vauban, perhaps the most competent fortification engineer of his day, undertook major additions to the defences, realizing that underground passages and chambers were just as important as the surface installations.
+In 1684, on behalf of Louis XIV, Vauban succeeded in capturing the city of Luxembourg during a month-long siege in which the Bock fortifications were completely flattened.
+Vauban, perhaps the most competent fortification engineer of his day, then undertook major additions to the defences, realizing that underground passages and chambers were just as important as the surface installations.
 The Large Bock, connected to the old town by the Pont du Château, was further reinforced.
 Enclosed by a wall 12 m (39 ft) high, it was the major component of the new fortress.